domsson/candies/mem-proc/README.md

 # mem-proc

-This is a small utility that tries to print current memory usage to `stdout`.
+This is a small utility that prints memory (RAM) information to `stdout`.
 It is intended to be used with status bars like `Lemonbar` and/or their wrappers, like [`succade`](https://github.com/domsson/succade).